 - If you have any problem with the setup, please ask me and I will do my best to help you out.
 Either leave a comment or email me at firstname.lastname@example.org

-If you want to consistently build URLs with accurate UTM parameters, signup for early access at www.terminusapp.com.
+If you want to consistently build URLs with accurate UTM parameters, signup at www.terminusapp.com.